wxFormBuilder/wxFormBuilder/wxErlang_README.md

 Here you have some informations you may need to know about in order to write the _*.erlangcode_ files (and any other _*.xxxxcode_) the way the source code will be generated.
-That includes the sintax used for the **wxFormBuilder** macros and tips about the text formation.
+That includes the syntax used for the **wxFormBuilder** macros and tips about the text formation.
 <br>
 I hope these informations can save someone's time when trying to help us to maintain the configuration files updated.